9 Epic Mayan Ruins on the Yucatan Peninsula Worth Exploring!

 El Castillo is a four-sided pyramid, with a temple at the top

 Count the steps.
-There are 365 steps (91 steps on each of the pyramid’s four sides, with a final step at the top) – one step for each day of the year.
+There are 365 steps – 91 on each of the pyramid’s four sides, plus one final step at the top – one step for each day of the year.

-Built between the 9th and 12th centuries AD, El Castillo dominates the ruins of Chichen Itza.
+Built between the 9th and 12th centuries AD, it dominates the site.

 Temple of the Warriors

-The golden-colored Temple of the Warriors, with square columns in front
+The golden-colored Temple of the Warriors at Chichen Itza, with square columns in front

-At the top of the pyramid, there’s a Chac Mool statue of a reclining figure with a bowl on its stomach.
+At the top, a Chac Mool statue – reclining with a bowl on its stomach – guards the temple.

 Pok ta pok